CIRALabs/CIRA-Secure-IoT-Registry/README.md

 ## **Telus and Thales POC
-We have developed a functional POC by partnering with Telus and Thales.
-We built upon the [Thales middleware code](https://github.com/ThalesGroup/iot-safe-middleware)
+We have developed a functional POC by partnering with Telus and Thales, more info. in the [Case Study] (https://www.thalesgroup.com/en/markets/digital-identity-and-security/mobile/secure-elements/gsma-iot-safe-specifications).
-A Dev Kit containing a Raspberry Pi 3, Thales eSIM, Cinterion and Telus BG96 Modem was used for this POC.
+We built upon the [Thales middleware code](https://github.com/ThalesGroup/iot-safe-middleware) A Dev Kit containing a Raspberry Pi 3, Thales eSIM, Cinterion and Telus BG96 Modem was used for this POC.

 ![POC Dev Kit](/images/POC%20Dev%20Kit.png)